mrac/decoupled-styling-css-in-js/README.md

 - [Reset to component's default setting (ignore any mid-level component customisations)](https://github.com/mrac/decoupled-styling/blob/master/src/themes/theme-b.ts#L24)
 - [Any level of customisation is possible, it's just CSS](https://github.com/mrac/decoupled-styling-css-in-js/blob/master/src/themes/theme-b.ts#L17)
 - [Theme used](https://github.com/mrac/decoupled-styling/blob/master/src/index.tsx#L23)

+### Customisation

+- Overwriting component's default styles is done "per class" (instead of "per CSS-property" like natively in CSS).
+In case there is need to alter just one CSS-property, all default CSS content of the class should be copied-and-pasted except one CSS-property which will be modified.
+- native CSS overwriting solution by [CSS Cascade](https://developer.mozilla.org/en-US/docs/Web/CSS/Cascade) is not used.
+CSS-classes are not combined, but simply replaced if customised.